zhukov001/docu-cicd-teach4/docs/tutorial-basics/create-a-document.md

   ],
 };
 ```
+Which has precedence in Docusaurus: `sidebars.ts` or the `position` attribute in Markdown files?

 To add or fix a link in the Docusaurus footer, edit the `docusaurus.config.ts` file in your project.
 Look for the `themeConfig` section, and find the footer object.

 :::info
 One of the links in the current implementation is not correct, please find and correct it.
 :::